Editorial: Rio de Janeiro and Its Image Issues | The Rio Times | Brazil News

 Of course most countries and large cities have their good and bad points, and contradictions, so many took Rio’s reputation with a grain of salt.
 Certainly lots of people choose to see the net positives of the Cidade Maravilhosa – myself included.

-Then in the last eight years the star of Brazil rose and the dazzle of Rio brightened,… and now if has all … fizzled out.
+Then in the last eight years the star of Brazil rose and the dazzle of Rio brightened… and now it has all … fizzled.
 Mind-boggling political corruption and legal shenanigans, crippling economic recession and an scary increase in crime is the current picture.

 In terms of what impacts most foreigners, the international image of Rio is one of no jobs or business opportunity (for those looking for more than a vacation), and a place of unnecessary risk of street crime, after too long a flight to pay too much money for too little in accommodations and food.